‘Hell will break loose’: Trump hints at military moves in Mideast, Americas

 United States President-elect Donald Trump has hinted at possible military intervention in the Americas and the Middle East, as well as other items on his foreign policy agenda, during a wide-ranging news conference in Florida.

 Trump spoke from his Mar-a-Lago estate on Tuesday, a day after Congress officially certified his victory in November’s general elections.
-The news conference also comes just 13 days before Trump is set to the oath of office for his second term on January 20.
+The news conference also comes just 13 days before Trump is set to take the oath of office for his second term on January 20.

 The president-elect touched on several domestic subjects, pledging to roll back environmental restrictions and pardon supporters who stormed the US Capitol on January 6, 2021.